Watch Video – How to Split First and Last Names in Google Sheets using Split Text to Columns

 Here are the steps to use the Google Sheets Split Text to Columns feature to separate first and last names:

-- Select the cell containing the name that you want to split
+1. Select the cell containing the name that you want to split.

-- In the Separator box that appears, select Space as the delimiter
+1. In the “Separator” box that appears, select “Space” as the delimiter.

-The above steps would instantly split the full name into first and last name (in different columns).
+The above steps would instantly split the full name into first and last names (in different columns).

 Unlike the SPLIT formula result, the result you get after using the ‘Split Text to Columns’ is static, as shown above.
-This is a preferred method when you have a list, and you only want to split the text once or twice.
-If you want to split the text multiple times or repeatedly, it’s best to use a formula.
+This is a preferred method when you have a list and you only want to split the text once or twice.
+If you want to split the text multiple times or repeatedly, using a formula is best.

-How to Split First and Last Name in Google Sheets Using Text Function
+How To Separate Names in Google Sheets Using the Text Function

 While the SPLIT function is a great way to split text to columns in Google Sheets, it gives you the entire split of the text.

 For example, say you only want the first name or only the last name, then you can’t do it directly with the SPLIT function.
-You can still use it by converting the formula to values and then deleting the cells you don’t want, but that just makes it less efficient.
+You can still use it by converting the formula to values and then deleting the cells you don’t want, which makes it less efficient.

 Let me show you how to separate text in Google Sheets using the Text function with examples.